Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 • Investigating and enforcing residence community standards and code of conduct issues

-All others can find affordable student housing options that are still close to campus.
+All others can find student housing options that are still close to campus.
 To help you search for and secure off-campus housing, check out the Mac Off-Campus Housing website for student rental listings and helpful resources.

 Recognizing that many students struggle with the costs of rent, McMaster offers bursaries and financial assistance for students to help them with the rising cost of rent.
 The University is also working as quick as possible to add more housing for students, including recently opening its first graduate residence and breaking ground on a new residence for undergraduate students, which should provide all first-year students with housing.